getalp/ALFFA_PUBLIC/README.md

 Collecting Resources in Sub-Saharan African Languages for Automatic Speech Recognition: a Case Study of Wolof.
 Elodie Gauthier, Laurent Besacier, Sylvie Voisin, Michael Melese and Uriel Pascal Elingui.
 To appear at LREC 2016

-So far, the ASR directory contains Kaldi recipes for 3 languages : Amharic, Swahili and Hausa (Wolof will follow soon, stay tuned !).
+So far, the ASR directory contains Kaldi recipes for 4 languages : Amharic, Swahili, Hausa and Wolof.

 ================AMHARIC=======================================